databricks/mlops-stacks/{{cookiecutter.project_name}}/monitoring/README.md

 ### Unity Catalog
 The table to be monitored must exist in Unity Catalog.
-If Unity Catalog is enabled for your workspace but the table exists in metastore, please copy the table to Unity Catalog.
+If Unity Catalog is enabled for your workspace but the table exists in the Hive metastore, please copy the table to Unity Catalog.

 For example, the following code shows how to import your data to a Unity Catalog managed table
  - load data from metastore example_project_predictions